 The Inpatient Department treats seriously ill children who need regular medical care and 24/7 monitoring.
 The department sees an increasing number of referrals from district hospitals, as well as from various provinces across Laos.

 The Emergency Room opened in November 2015, marking the start of 24/7 care for all children, including newborns.
 Patients are treated for a variety of illnesses, with infectious diseases accounting for over 80 percent of the diagnoses.
 Seasonal illnesses such as typhoid and dengue fever typically increase the ER caseload every year.

-The Lao Friends Hospital for Children has officially opened its Neonatal Unit in October 2016.
-This unit enables staff to better focus on the needs of newborn babies and their families to deliver high-quality compassionate care in a pleasant and quiet environment.
+LFHC opened its Neonatal Unit in October 2016.
+This unit enables staff to better focus on the needs of newborn babies and their families to deliver intensive, compassionate care in a pleasant and quiet environment.

 Newborn babies, or neonates, require special care due to a series of challenges faced in the early stages of life.
-During the first 28 days of life, neonates are very small and thus often have immature lungs, low birth weights, and an undeveloped immune system.
-These fragile conditions can lead to low blood sugars, low oxygen levels, chest infections, skin infections, and jaundice.
-The neonatal unit at LFHC provides the required special equipment, a trained and caring staff, and a dedicated and isolated area.
+During the first 28 days of life, neonates often have immature lungs, low birth weights, and an undeveloped immune system.
+These fragile conditions can lead to low blood sugars, low oxygen levels, chest infections, skin infections and jaundice.
+Doctors and nurses in the unit receive specific training in neonatal care.

-Our Operating Theater opened on July 26th, 2016 with a newly trained staff to work with expert anesthetists from all over the world to develop their skills.
+LFHC’s Operating Theater opened on July 26th, 2016, with newly trained surgical team members who worked with doctors and anesthetists from all over the world to develop their skills.

-The most common drugs dispensed by the LFHC Pharmacy include: Paracetamol (tylenol), Thiamine (Vitamin B1), Prednisolone, Folic acid, and Multivitamins (malnutrition).
+The most common drugs dispensed by the LFHC Pharmacy include: paracetamol (painkiller), thiamine (Vitamin B1), prednisolone, folic acid and multivitamins (to treat malnutrition).